 Excessive spending, gambling, alcohol, drugs, food, sex, pornography, video gaming, exercising, work and cutting are just a few of the addictions people often find themselves battling.
 Acknowledging that any one of these has a stranglehold on your life is the first step toward dealing with it and moving forward.
 Addictions are often bigger than what we can handle on our own, so don’t be afraid to seek professional help to get you moving in a healthy direction.

 Oftentimes, the hardest part is recognizing that we each make a choice, consciously or not, to continue hauling stuff around that isn’t helpful or healthy for us.
-Making an intentional decision to stop dragging around unhealthy relational things can give you a completely different perspective on a new year and your life.
+Making an intentional decision to stop dragging around unhealthy relational things and start tidying up your life can give you a completely different perspective on a new year and your life.
 Opportunity lies ahead.